nysenate/Bluebird-CRM/civicrm/custom/ext/org.civicrm.contactlayout/README.md

 * Create one or more layouts, dragging the desired blocks from the palette.
 * Click the "New Block" button to create a block combining any contact fields you desire (including custom fields).
 * Your blocks can be added to one or more layouts.
+* Rearrange tabs along the top, change their labels or icons, per-layout or system-wide.
 * **Note:** Block titles, collapsibility & positioning can be set on a per-layout basis, but editing the fields _within_ a block will affect all layouts the block appears in.

 ### Managing Multiple Layouts